Discover the cost of building a home in Florida, including materials, labor, and permits. Get a breakdown of expenses to plan your budget.

 See related: Average Homeowners Insurance in Tampa, Florida

-When you sell your home to Truehold, you receive your valuable home equity in return.
+When you sell your home, you receive your valuable home equity in return.
 This equity can be used as a downpayment for your construction-to-permanent loan or to fund your house build.
 But unlike in a traditional sale, you then have the ability to continue living in your home as a renter while your project is completed.
 This means you don’t have to move out only to move again in a few months, nor do you have to stress about construction delays impacting your lease.
-You can stay as long as you continue to pay rent, then move out whenever your dream home is ready for you.

 When you plan to spend years or even decades in the same home, you want to be sure it’s perfect.
 And in many cases, building a new home may be the only way to do so.
-But whether you choose to build your dream home from the ground up or devote your time to finding a move-in-ready version, Truehold’s sell-and-stay option can give you the carefree flexibility you need.
+But whether you choose to build your dream home from the ground up or devote your time to finding a move-in-ready version, Truehold’s sell and stay transaction can give you the carefree flexibility you need.

 Sources: